21 - 23 August 2014

 Colleen Flynn, Head of Development, Keo FIlms

-HOW TO LOOK GOOD NAKED.
-WHAT NOT TO WEAR.
-HOUSE DOCTOR.
-HOW CLEAN IS YOUR HOUSE.
-We used to know exactly what the elements of a successful features show were - a snappy title, a larger than life presenter, a neat format twist and a female audience.
-But tastes changed and features commissioners are now having to work much harder to attract and retain an 8pm audience.
-So how are they doing this and what does it mean for the future of features?
-Five creative leaders in the genre discuss what they're doing to stay on top.
+How To Look Good Naked.
+What Not To Wear.
+House Doctor.
+How Clean Is Your House.
+We used to know exactly what the elements of a successful features show were - a snappy title, a larger-than-life presenter, a neat format twist and a female audience.
+But tastes changed and commissioners are now having to work much harder to attract and retain an 8pm audience.
+So what does it mean for the future of features?
+Each panellist will show an exclusive clip of an upcoming show which best exemplifies how they're evolving their features slate.

 The Ones To Watch delegates have been handpicked from hundreds of applicants as rising stars of the industry.
 This is your chance to watch them in action, pitching live to Channel 4 Arts Commissioning Editor, John Hay, for a £4000 commission to realise their idea as a Random Acts film.
 They’ll get feedback on their ideas live on stage.
 The lucky winner will be crowned at the end of the session.